 When it comes to my business, I don’t take security lightly.
-My studios are protected by a security system, employees use badges and only have access to certain areas, and the parking lot is gated so we know who comes and goes.
+A security system protects my studios, employees use badges and only have access to certain areas, and the parking lot is gated so we know who comes and goes.

-I’m talking about all of the data on my network.
-Everything that’s stored on my servers.
-My archives of reports, contracts, financial records, etc. – if I were to lose them it would be detrimental.
+I’m talking about all the data on my network: Everything stored on my servers, including archives of reports, contracts and financial records.
+If I were to lose them, it would be detrimental.

-Last December, I received an alarming email from my Director of IT warning my entire staff about a phishing scam that had been aimed at my studios.
-The scammers behind this email went to great lengths to convince my employees to click on something they shouldn’t.
-The message appeared to come from my husband, Barry and even included details that were relevant to our daily business operations.
+Last December, I received an alarming email from my Director of IT warning my staff about a phishing scam aimed at my studios.
+The scammers went to great lengths to convince my employees to click on something they shouldn’t.
+The message appeared to come from my husband, Barry, and included details relevant to our daily business operations.

 Fortunately, the scam was identified before it caused problems.
-But this wasn’t the first time something like this has happened.
-Malicious emails are sent to my company on a daily basis.
-Thankfully, most of these are weeded out by spam filters, but every now and then some slip through with malicious attachments.
+But that wasn’t the first time something like this has happened.
+Malicious emails are sent to my company daily.
+Thankfully, most are weeded out by spam filters, but every now and then, some slip through with malicious attachments.
 Some even carrying ransomware.

 What is ransomware?

-If you’re unfamiliar with ransomware and what it does, you should know that this is not your average malware infection.
+If you’re unfamiliar with ransomware and what it does, you should know this isn’t your average malware infection.
 When a device is infected with this particular type of malware, it’s going to cost you big time.

-Ransom fees aren’t cheap either.
-The average attack costs the individual victim somewhere between $290 and $679.
-For businesses, that number can be much higher.
-Early last year, the Hollywood Presbyterian Medical Center made headlines for handing over $17,000 to ransomware crooks in order to regain access to their network and important records.
+These ransoms aren’t cheap, either.
+Most attacks cost victims somewhere between $290 and $679, on average.
+For businesses, that amount can be much higher.
+Early last year, for instance, the Hollywood Presbyterian Medical Center made headlines for handing over $17,000 to ransomware crooks in order to regain access to their network and important records.

 Protecting your business against ransomware

-Many people make the mistake of assuming they’re safe if they have a firewall and use antivirus software.
+Many make the mistake of assuming they’re safe if they have a firewall and use antivirus software.
 While those are important steps, it’s not enough to protect your business anymore.
 If you really want to have peace of mind, you need to take some extra precautions.
-Here’s something I do to protect my business from ransomware, and other cyberthreats out there.
+Here’s something I do to protect my business from ransomware and other cyber threats out there.

 Safeguard your financial records

-The data on these two computers will never cross paths because they are segregated and even require separate passwords and logins.
+The data on these two computers will never cross paths because they’re segregated and require separate passwords and logins.

 Why do I do this?

-After six years with the company, my accounting director has grown used to jumping between these two computers to complete her daily tasks.
-However, she may not understand the true reason behind it, and why it’s so important.
+After six years with the company, my accounting director has grown accustomed to jumping between these two computers; however, she may not understand the reason behind it and why it’s so important.

 The truth is, email scams are skyrocketing.
-I tell you about these scams every day in the Happening Now section of my site as news of another victim surfaces.
+I tell you about these nearly every day as news of another victim surfaces.
 Many of these scams trick people into clicking on malicious links and attachments, infecting an entire device or network with malware.
 Without this system in place, all it would take is one accidental click, and I could lose access to all of my company’s financial records.

 Setting up a private VLAN

 Turning this on will create two distinct networks.
-Use one of these networks for your sensitive financial records and software.
-Use the main network for your regular business operations, and if you have any public facing computers and appliances, put them on a guest network.
-To prevent infections from spreading through your business, you’ll also need a strong firewall, spam filter, and anti-virus software.
+Use one of these networks for your sensitive financial records and software, then use the main network for your regular business operations.
+If you have any public-facing computers and appliances, then, put them on a guest network.
+To prevent infections from spreading through your business, you’ll also need a strong firewall, spam filter and, of course, antivirus software.

-However, this is just a basic setup.
+This is just a basic setup, though.
 The system I use at my studios is much more complex.
-To set up something similar for your own business, you’re going to need help from an IT professional.
-And, you’re going to need a network appliance that can handle VLANs.
-Equipment like this is enterprise grade, but it’s worth the investment.
+To set up something similar for your own business, you’re going to need help from an IT professional, and you’re going to need a network appliance that can handle VLANs.
+Equipment like this is enterprise-grade, but it’s worth the investment.

 Have a backup plan

-Even after taking those steps, there’s still one important thing you need to do if you want peace of mind.
-All of your sensitive data can be backed up automatically.
-And, if you’re targeted, everything you’ve backed up can be easily recovered.
-It’s as simple as signing up for the IDrive backup service.
+Even after taking those steps, there’s still one important thing you need to do if you want peace of mind: Back up your sensitive data automatically.
+That way, if you’re targeted, everything you’ve backed up can be recovered easily.
+It’s as simple as signing up for my sponsor, IDrive‘s, backup service.

-IDrive’s Universal Backup covers all of the operating systems including Windows, Mac OS, iOS, Android and Windows Mobile.
-Plus, you can take advantage of the social media backup tool, and create a safe archive for the posts, photos and videos you’ve shared on platforms like Instagram and Facebook.
+IDrive’s Universal Backup covers all operating systems.
+Plus, you can take advantage of the social media backup tool and create a safe archive for the posts, photos and videos you’ve shared on platforms like Instagram and Facebook.